openenergymonitor/learn/view/electricity-monitoring/temperature/DS18B20-temperature-sensing.md

 #### Normal Mode

 In normal mode, each sensor is connected between a power line (V<sub>dd</sub> pin 3) and ground (GND pin 1), and the data output (DQ pin 2) connects to a third, data, line.
 The data output is a 3-state or open-drain port (DQ pin 2) and requires a 4k7 pull-up resistor.
-The data line is connected to an available Arduino digital input or Arduino digital pin 4 in the case of the emonTx.
+The data line is connected to an available Arduino digital input or Screw Terminal 6 on the emonTx V3, or DIO 4 on the emonTx Shield.
+GND is available on Screw Terminal 3 and switched power on terminal 5 of the emonTx V3.
+When using the RJ45 connector on the emonTx V3.4 or the emonPi, the connections are GND: pin 5, power (not switched): pin 2, data: pin 4.

 Normal mode is recommended when many devices and/or long cable runs are involved.

 #### Parasite Mode

 Parasite power mode requires both DS18B20 GND (pin 1) and V<sub>dd</sub> (pin 3) to be connected to ground.
 The DQ pin (pin 2 - the middle pin) is the data/parasite power line.
-The data line requires a pull-up resistor of 4k7 connected to + 5 V. The data line is connected to an available Arduino digital input or Arduino digital pin 4 in the case of the emonTx.
+The data line requires a pull-up resistor of 4k7 connected to + 5 V. The data line is connected to an available Arduino digital input or Screw Terminal 6 on the emonTx V3, or DIO 4 on the emonTx Shield.

 Parasite mode should be used only with a small number of devices, over relatively short distances.